 eBook ISBN: 978-1-4696-3645-0

 2018 James H. Broussard Best First Book Prize, Society for Historians of the Early American Republic

 Co-Winner of the 2019 J. Willard Hurst Prize, Law & Society Association

 2018 David J. Langum, Sr. Prize in American Legal History, Langum Charitable Trust

 To understand their success, Welch argues that we must understand the language that they used--the language of property, in particular--to make their claims recognizable and persuasive to others and to link their status as owner to the ideal of a free, autonomous citizen.
 In telling their stories, Welch reveals a previously unknown world of black legal activity, one that is consequential for understanding the long history of race, rights, and civic inclusion in America.

 About the Author

-Kimberly M. Welch is assistant professor of history at Vanderbilt University.
+Kimberly M. Welch is assistant professor of history and law at Vanderbilt University.